airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 This command installs FastAgency with support for both the [**mesop**](../../../api/fastagency/ui/mesop/MesopUI.md) and [**console**](../../../api/fastagency/ui/console/ConsoleUI.md) interfaces for AutoGen workflows and the [**`NatsAdapter`**](../../../api/fastagency/adapters/nats/NatsAdapter.md) for workflow execution.

 Alternatively, you can use [**Cookiecutter**](../../cookiecutter/index.md), which is the preferred method.
-It automatically installs all the necessary requirements.
+Cookiecutter creates the project folder structure, default workflow, automatically installs all the necessary requirements, and creates a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers){target="_blank"} that can be used with [Visual Studio Code](https://code.visualstudio.com/){target="_blank"}.

 ## Example: Student and Teacher Learning Chat